Train

 Objective

-On 11th July 2023, the European Commission presented its communication on Greening Freight Transport Package, with the purpose of shifting cargo from road to rail and waterways, incentivising the purchase of low-emission lorries, and establishing an easier and more accurate method to calculate the carbon footprint of freight journeys.
+On 11th July 2023, the European Commission (EC) presented its Communication on Greening Freight Transport Package.
+It shall support shifting cargo from road to rail and waterways, incentivising the purchase of low-emission lorries, and establishing an easier and more accurate method to calculate the carbon footprint of freight journeys.

-The Package is composed by the following legislative initiatives:
+The Package is composed of the following legislative initiatives:

 1. Proposal for a Regulation on the use of railway infrastructure capacity in the single European railway Area (see below)